searxng/searxng-docker/README.md

 5. Edit [searxng/settings.yml](https://github.com/searxng/searxng-docker/blob/master/searxng/settings.yml) according to your needs

 > [!NOTE]
-> On the first run, you must remove `cap_drop: - ALL` from the `docker-compose.yaml` file for the `searxng` service to successfully create `/etc/searxng/uwsgi.ini`.
-This is necessary because the `cap_drop: - ALL` directive removes all capabilities, including those required for the creation of the `uwsgi.ini` file.
-After the first run, you should re-add `cap_drop: - ALL` to the `docker-compose.yaml` file for security reasons.

-> [!NOTE]
 > Windows users can use the following powershell script to generate the secret key:
 > ```powershell
 > $randomBytes = New-Object byte[] 32